 For electric-car batteries, the most important criteria are safety where it led us to the threat of battery fire.
 As per a report published by BCG, a single battery fire has the potentiality of turning public opinion against the electric vehicle, throwing the development of the industry into years back.

 The current lithium-ion batteries proved a tremendous success in portable electronic devices and have been employed in the electrification of vehicles.
 It has been discussed that a leap forward to the usage of Si-based anode materials tends to have high voltage capacity for the next-generation battery.
 Improving the reliability and reducing the cost could extend the driving range and will require making batteries for a high energy density.

 It has been throughout that LI-S battery is considered to the environment-friendly and low-cost next-generation battery.
-But the main concern in lithium-ion batteries are the area for avoiding thermal runaway, it is a positive feedback loop with a potential result of causing a fire due to the chemical reactions triggered in the cell by exacerbating heat release.
+But the main concern in lithium-ion batteries is the area for avoiding thermal runaway, it is a positive feedback loop with a potential result of causing a fire due to the chemical reactions triggered in the cell by exacerbating heat release.

 The reason for causing thermal runaway are: –